llvm/llvm-blog-www/content/posts/2023-11-20-tools-for-learning-llvm-tablegen.md

 different languages and different architectures that you can access with just a browser tab.

-It’s an incredible tool for learning, teaching, triaging, optimising and [many more](https://www.youtube.com/watch?v=O5sEug_iaf4) things.
-I won’t go into detail about it here, just a few things about TableGen’s inclusion.
+It is an incredible tool for learning, teaching, triaging, optimising and [many more](https://www.youtube.com/watch?v=O5sEug_iaf4) things.
+I will not go into detail about it here, just a few things about TableGen's inclusion.

-The obvious thing is that `llvm-tblgen` doesn’t emit machine code (though a hypothetical backend could) so there is no option to compile to binary or execute code.
+The obvious thing is that `llvm-tblgen` does not emit instructions (though a hypothetical backend could) so there is no option to compile to binary or execute code.

 By default, records printed as plain text.
-You can choose a backend by adding a compiler option, or as an “Action” from the “Overrides” menu.
+You can choose a backend by adding a compiler option, or by opening the "Overrides" menu and selecting an "Action".

-It’s important to note that TableGen backends have very specific expectations of what will be in the source code.
-Almost as if you had a C++ compiler that wouldn’t compile for Arm unless it saw the symbol `arm_is_cool` somewhere in the source code.
+It is important to note that TableGen backends have very specific expectations of what will be in the source code.
+As if you had a C++ compiler that would not compile for Arm unless it saw `arm_is_cool` somewhere in the source code.

 In the LLVM repository all the required classes are set up for you, but in